 Fundraising for Central and Eastern European private equity funds was €1.4 billion in 2019, in line with the previous five-year average.
 At €631 million, venture capital firms accounted for 45% of the capital raised, the second-highest total on record.
 Buyout funds represented 40% of the total raised, with growth funds accounting for the remaining 15%.

-Mirna Marovic, President of the Croatian Private Equity and Venture Capital Association (CVCA) said that there several reasons to be optimistic on the private equity and venture capital industry in Croatia.
+Mirna Marovic, President of the Croatian Private Equity and Venture Capital Association (CVCA) said that there are several reasons to be optimistic about the private equity and venture capital industry in Croatia.
 “The official Invest Europe statistics show an impressive increase in private equity activity, but they also understate the true figures in the venture capital industry.
-In 2019, first Croatian venture capital fund Fil Rouge Capital II started its operations with fundraised amount of €45 million and this activity is not presented in the official statistics since Invest Europe methodology excludes incubator programs.
+In 2019, the first Croatian venture capital fund Fil Rouge Capital II started its operations with the fundraised amount of €45 million and this activity is not presented in the official statistics since Invest Europe methodology excludes incubator programs.
 Besides, many Croatian startups which have Croatian founders and development teams in Croatia have decided to legally incorporate their companies in more investor-friendly jurisdictions, so those companies are not counted either in the official statistics.
 However, already the numbers showed in the official statistics compiled by Invest Europe and with assistance of the CVCA provide all the reasons to be optimistic.”

 Croatian private equity investments accounted for €94 million in 2019., which is an increase of 16%, compared to 2018. (€81 million).
 The value of exits was €23 million in 2019, much higher than only €2 million in 2018.
 In 2019, private equity investment as a percentage of GDP in Croatia was 0,174%, similar to the CEE average of 0,175%.
 Serbia totaled 0,905% which is the second largest in Europe, above the pan-Europe’s average of 0,533%.